Sir William Bot: A Scam with an English Accent is Still a Scam

 Quick Summary of Sir William Bot

-Pros: There are no benefits from using this system, that I can see.
+The Good: There are no benefits from using this system, that I can see.

-Cons: There is zero evidence that any of what you are being told is true, but plenty of evidence that it's lies if you look closely enough and use that gut feeling you're getting.
+The Bad: There is zero evidence that any of what you are being told is true, but plenty of evidence that it's lies if you look closely enough and use that gut feeling you're getting.

-Our Recommendation: This "system" is built on the premise that you are greedy and offers only a high risk, no guarantee of making money online: Binary Options.
+The Bottom Line: This "system" is built on the premise that you are greedy and offers only a high risk, no guarantee of making money online: Binary Options.
 If you want a way to build a real business, read my top recommendation.

 This week’s review for the latest Binary Options scam to avoid, is for Sir Williams Bot.